Do hydrogen fuel cell cars have a bright future?

 What was previously inconceivable could then easily happen: We would start buying significantly more cars from China.
 E-cars are excellent at this.
 Take a look at Volvo’s new Polestar.
 This is a Chinese car!

-If the German automotive industry were to actually try to sell customers a system that is more expensive and less convenient in several respects, we would not save a single job; on the contrary, we would achieve exactly the opposite because of worldwide competition from BEVs: We will lose most jobs.
+If the German automotive industry were to actually try to sell customers a system that is more expensive and less convenient in several respects t, we will not save a single job, but will achieve exactly the opposite due to global competition from BEVs: Most jobs will be lost.

 Fortunately, however, the automotive industry is more informed and reasonable than many a supposed automotive expert.
 It is already leaving hydrogen to the left.